Meet the RNR1 - the world's first mic from Mr. Rupert Neve.

 After experimenting with ribbon materials available from all corners of the world, the design team landed on the 2.5 micron aluminum ribbon used in the RNR1, striking the perfect balance of flexibility and stiffness needed for this microphone's exceptional performance.

-As with many sE microphones, the RNR1 has an usual and bold design aesthetic, with the form following the function.
+As with many sE microphones, the RNR1 has an unusual and bold design aesthetic, with the form following the function.

 The precision-machined and scalloped edges don't just look vibrant and dramatic, they have also been custom-designed to provide the ribbon with an acoustically ideal setting for the best possible frequency response.